-Nation (noun): a large body of people, associated with a particular territory, that is sufficiently conscious of its unity to seek or to possess a government peculiarly its own; the territory or country itself: the nations of Central America.
+Nation (noun): a large body of people, associated with a particular territory, that is sufficiently conscious of its unity to seek or to possess a government peculiarly its own; the territory or country itself.

 Parameter (noun): any constant or limiting factor.